CodenicCoders/dash_slide_puzzle/README.md

 Prepare to fight Dash in a no-holds-barred Slider Puzzle!
 Strategically use various skills to turn the tides in your favor.

+This is a slide puzzle game created for the Flutter Puzzle Hack.
+A hackathon where developers are challenged to push their creativity and create the most visually appealing slide puzzle game using Flutter!

+For more info on the Flutter Puzzle Hack, see https://flutter.dev/events/puzzle-hack.

 <img width="792" alt="cover" src="https://user-images.githubusercontent.com/12520299/158085197-5b2a463b-dbda-4f18-9a1a-4bf1d46cf4f7.png">

 ## Features